davidkml/vc-made-simple/docs/COMMANDS.md

 ## info
 **Usage**: `vms info <commitid> [file]`

-**Description**: Display information for the commit corresponding to the given id (or optionally, of the contents of the given file versioned in that commit).
+**Description**: Display information for the commit corresponding to the given id (or optionally, the contents of the given file as they exist in that commit).

 **Failure cases**:
-- if repository is not in initialized, abort and print to standard error:
+- if repository is not initialized, abort and print to standard error:
 ```
 Repository is not initialized
   (use "vms init" to initialize repository)